How can AI help lazy programmers like me?

 Remarks:

 I have always got poor memory and could barely remember technical details except those I am using actively and repetitively, but I don’t enjoy doing repetitive technical works.
 Look at the bright side, the IT landscapes keep changing, basically reshuffled every 2 years since early 70s.
-Therefore, such disadvantage make me forget legacy and obsolete technologies, while I am good at understanding concepts.
+Therefore, such disadvantage make me forget legacy and obsolete technologies, while I am good at understanding and remembering concepts.

 Remarks:

 Likewise, AI is your alcoholic friend.
-You might have experienced AI had often mixup old and new technical items.
+You might have experienced that AI had often mixup old and new technical items.
 And when being questioned, AI will try to fix through further research or “imagination”.
 And you have probably come across studies about AI hallucination.

 For example: